 Anyone associated with the textiles sector in the 1990s would have been justified in believing this industry had been lost to cheap, imported goods.
 While serious harm has been done, new energy and greater competitive advantages have injected a belief that local textile manufacturing can stand on its own two feet.

-This new-found confidence comes on the back of strategic interventions by government such as the Clothing and Textiles Competitiveness Programme (CTCP).
+This new-found confidence comes on the back of strategic interventions by government such as the Clothing, Textiles, Footwear & Leather Growth Programme (CTFLGP).
 As the name suggests, the only sustainable option available to the local industry was to tackle the challenge head on by improving product quality, production processes and skills.

 This may sound like hollow management-speak were it not for the story that Enrique Crouse, CEO of specialist yarn manufacturer Prilla 2000, has to tell.